Festival of the Future City 2017

 All over the world, play is being embraced as an antidote to the anonymity of the urban environment.
 This one day conference will explore the theme of the Playable City and how public space, creativity and imagination combines to create unexpected interactions and a new kind of dialogue.

-We will hear from people making transformative work in cities from Montreal to Mexico City, Lagos to Copenhagen, and explore the social and cultural issues that play is helping them to address.
-We will explore the challenges of making playful projects a reality and explore who feels welcome/able to access public space.
+We have gathered together an international mix of artists, academics, policy makers and producers to speak about their transformative work in cities from Montreal to Mexico City, Lagos to Copenhagen.
+They will explore the social and cultural issues that play is helping them to address, the challenges of making playful projects a reality and who feels welcome/able to access public space.